MaxwellYe0815/MaterialCalculator/README.md

 # MaterialCalculator
-A material calculator for Genhisn
+A material calculator for Genshin